 Visit SCTPN to learn more about its program and services.

 Eric Adams has spent the last 30 years serving the city he grew up in, improving and protecting the lives of New Yorkers as a police officer, legislator and builder of successful coalitions.
-Elected as Brooklyn Borough President in November 2013, he is utilizing that diverse experience to ensure a bright future for his beloved Brooklyn.
+Elected Mayor of New York City, he is utilizing that diverse experience to ensure a bright future for all New Yorkers.

 As a young officer in the NYC Transit Police Department and then NYPD, Eric was responsible for solving real world problems and made life-and-death decisions under the most difficult conditions.
 He must have been good at it since he was promoted to Captain.
 As a member of the police force he also found time to address local issues, co-founding 100 Blacks in Law Enforcement Who Care to improve the department’s community relations and raise funds for worthy neighborhood causes.